 H.E. the 7th Ling Rinpoche

 The 6th Kyabje Yongzin Ling Rinpoche was His Holiness’ main teacher and spiritual advisor throughout his lifetime, and accompanied His Holiness when he fled into exile from Tibet in 1959.
 His Holiness refers to him as “my Root Guru”.
-The 6th Kyabje Yongzin Ling Rinpoche was also the Gaden Throne Holder (the supreme head of the Gelugpa tradition, which is the largest tradition in Tibetan Buddhism).
+He was also the 97th Gaden Throne Holder – the supreme head of the Gelugpa tradition, which is the largest tradition in Tibetan Buddhism.
 He was the most renowned and qualified master of the 20th century and his many students included Lamas, Tulkus, and Geshes from all the traditions of Tibetan Buddhism.

-H.E. the 7th Ling Rinpoche began his monastic studies at Drepung Monastery in south India at the age of 10 and has since been engaged in rigorous religious study and spiritual training under the special care and guidance of His Holiness the Dalai Lama.
-He is expected to soon receive his Geshe degree from Drepung Monastery within the next few years.
-H.E.
-Ling Rinpoche has traveled to several countries in Asia and Europe, as well as to many Tibetan refugee communities in India, where he has given teachings and talks on a variety of subjects.
+H.E. the 7th Ling Rinpoche joined Drepung Monastic University in south India in 1990, where his enrollment was celebrated with large religious ceremonies.
+He began his monastic studies at Drepung at the age of 10 and has since been engaged in rigorous religious study and spiritual training under the special care and guidance of His Holiness the Dalai Lama.
+H.E. the 7th Ling Rinpoche has recently completed all five Geshe Studies subjects (Logic, Perfection of Wisdom, Middle Way, Higher Knowledge, and Monastic Discipline) and is expected to receive his Geshe Degree from Drepung Loseling Monastic University soon.

 Registration & Permits

 To attend His Holiness the Dalai Lama’s 2013 Jangchup Lamrim Teachings at Sera Monastery 25 December 2013 – 3 January 2014, you must first complete the following three steps.
-Without completing all of these three steps, you may not be issued a security entrance pass to attend the teachings.
+IMPORTANT: Foreigners who have not applied for a PAP by 15 October 2013 may not be permitted by the Government of India to attend the teachings.

-- All foreigners must apply as soon as possible for a Protected Area Permit (PAP) from the Government of India.
+- All foreigners must apply by 15 October 2013 for a Protected Area Permit (PAP) from the Government of India.
 Please see the Protected Area Permit page for complete details.

 - All attendees must register in person in Bylakuppe Tibetan Settlement for your security entrance pass.
 Please see the Registration page for more details.